 - Maybe another blog would be more helpful.

-How do you address and eliminate objections so your about page can help you improve relationships with potential customers and build your brand?
+How do you address and eliminate objections, so that your About page can help you improve relationships with potential customers and build your brand?

 Before you can successfully eliminate these objections, you have to understand the solution you provide, because prospects want to know whether it can solve their problem or not.
-Then you can be specific about elminating objections.
+Then, you can be specific about eliminating objections.

 Here are the best ways to do just that…

-Make sure you don’t use false testimonials.
-Not only can these damage your reputation, but they could get you into trouble with consumer protection agencies like the Federal Trade Commission (FTC).
+Make sure that you don’t use false testimonials.
+Not only can these damage your reputation, but they could get you into trouble with consumer protection agencies, like the Federal Trade Commission (FTC).

 Brian Clark and the team at Copyblogger uses teaching as well.
 Not only do they teach people how to write great content that can generate qualified leads, increase sales and boost Google rankings, but they also practice it wholeheartedly.

-If you can teach your target audience on your about page you it will more likely be successful.
+If you can teach your target audience on your About page, you are much more likely to be successful.

-How does your about page work now?
+How does your About page currently convert?
 Does it generate visitors and leads for you?